By Shannon at the Southern Schoolhouse

 Day 3: Tip Tuesday- Stay Focused!

-Day 4: Wisdom Wednesday – “It’s Okay to Make Mistakes!”
+Day 4: Wisdom Wednesday – “It’s Okay to Make Mistakes, Even on Tests!”

 Day 5: Throwback Thursday – “Reflect on How Far You’ve Come!”

-Day 7: Mindful Monday – “Glow Up For the Test!”
+Day 7: Mindful Monday – “Glow Up For the Tests!”

 This is only an example for you.
 Our school usually starts testing on Tuesday so that is why I started the challenge on a Friday.
 You also can change out the tool for other things.
 Below you will find some more examples to use.